-The City has entered into lease arrangements for 81 vehicles and one building.
+The City has entered into lease arrangements for 84 vehicles, camera equipment, and one building.
 The vehicle leases each have original terms of 60 months and expire at various times over the next five years.
+The camera equipment is for cameras and tasers the Police Department uses and has a remaining term of 60 months.
 The building lease is for use of the Lenexa National Guard Armory and has a remaining term of 60 months.
-The right to use assets are intangible assets and are recorded in capital assets as building and vehicle leases.
-The beginning balances were restated for governmental activities for the right to use asset amounts for vehicles in the amount of \$993,612 and buildings of \$53,193.
-The beginning balance was restated for the business-type activities for the right to use asset amount of \$27,012.
-During 2022, the City paid \$343,553 in lease payments.
+The right to use assets are intangible assets and are recorded in capital assets as building, equipment, and vehicle leases.
+During 2023, the City paid \$481,092 in lease payments.

-The following represents the asset value and accumulated amortization by asset class, as well as the future minimum lease payments for governemental and business-type required under the lease arrangements, as of December 31:
+The following represents the asset value and accumulated amortization by asset class, as well as the future minimum lease payments for governmental and business-type required under the lease arrangements, as of December 31: